icerpc/icerpc-docs/pages/getting-started/raising-the-bar/slice-better-idl.md

 streaming with the `stream` keyword, understands optionals with the usual `?` suffix, requires minimal punctuation, and more.

-In addition to [primitive][primitive] types with clear names such as `uint16`, `float64` and `string`, Slice provides a few constructed types—the building blocks for more advanced applications:
+Slice provides [primitive][primitive] types with clear names such as `uint16`, `float64` and `string`, and allows you to define your own types with a few building blocks:
  - [struct][struct]
  - [exception][exception]
  - [enum][enum]